igrr/rfc2217-server/README.md

 ## Examples

+- `loopback` example sets up an RFC2217 server and echoes back any data received.

 ## Using the component

 If you have an existing ESP-IDF project you can run the following command to install the component: